laura-wenning/ozone/README.md

 Ready to go! :D

 ### Minimum Viable Product
-What we need to get done before we can submodule this in our composify
+What we need to get done

- - /app/\[key\] pages, with hard-coded handling for dev-ozone, portainer, octopi, and reroll
  - A homepage that *doesn't* look like garbage :p
  - Google sign in (my email only)
- - Base styling (material-ui)
+ - Base styling (react-bootstrap)

 ### Future Features
  - GraphQL connection